lf-edge/eve/.github/ISSUE_TEMPLATE/30_unexpected-behaviour.md

 #### Error message and/or stacktrace

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain what happened.

 #### Additional context

-Add any other context about the problem here.
+Add any other information about the behaviour here.